Erik9631-Organization/WinFramework/README.md

 5. Include the lib in the additional dependencies.
 	- This is located under Linker > Input > Additional Dependencies.
 	- Type in the name of the lib (Lii.lib for release and LiiDebug.lib for debug configuration)
-6. Under Linker > System change the subsystem time to Windows Application
+6. Under Linker > System change the subsystem type to Windows Application
 7. Under C/C++ > General set the language version to C++17

 ## Entry point